parameshbabu/iot-adk-addonkit/README.md

     * The root certs should be included in the image

 See [What's new in 7.0](./Tools/README.md#whats-new-in-70) for the changes in the toolkit.
-The existing drivers in the image will continue to work and this expiry will only impact new driver signing process.
 The recommendation is to move to OEM signing process with SHA2 certs as soon as possible.

 ### Older Versions: **Not Supported**